westerveltco/django-email-relay/README.md

 ```

 It is recommended to pin to a specific version, though if you prefer, you can ride the lightning by always pulling the `latest` image.

+The `migrate` step is baked into the image, so there is no need to run it yourself.

 See the documentation [here](#configuration) for general information about configuring `django-email-relay`, [here](#relay-service-1) for information about configuring the relay service, and [here](#docker-1) for information specifically related to configuring the relay service as a Docker container.